twallema/pySODM/docs/workflow.md

 Let's initialize an appropriate [posterior probability function](optimization.md) for the problem at hand.
 We start by importing the `log_posterior_probability` class and the negative binomial likelihood function `ll_negative_binomial`.
 The following arguments of `log_posterior_probability` are mandatory,
 1. `model`: The previously initialized model.
-2. `pars`: A list containing the names of the model parameters we wish to optimize.
+2. `pars`: A list containing the names of the model parameters we wish to optimize. pySODM can be used to calibrate 0D, 1D and nD model parameters.
-3. `bounds`: A list containing, for every parameter we wish to optimize, a tuple with a lower and an upper bound.
+3. `bounds`: A list containing the lower and an upper bounds of the parameters.
 4. `data`: A list containing the datasets we wish to calibrate our model to.
-Datasets must always be `pd.Series` or `pd.DataFrame`.
 5. `states`: A list containing, for every dataset, the model state that must be matched with it.
 6. `log_likelihood_function`: A list containing, for every dataset, the log likelihood function used to describe deviations between the model prediction and the respective dataset.
 7. `log_likelihood_function_args`: A list containing the arguments of every log likelihood function.